Best Cleveland Wedges 2023

 How we test

 Specific to the best Cleveland wedges, we tested those with and without full faces to assess how spin differed relative to strike.
 We were also keen to find out the forgiveness on offer from each model, as well as the feel and distance control.
-We all know new wedges are going to generate more spin, but it's important that a golfer is also able to flight it how they like and hit their numbers consistently.
+We all know new wedges are going to generate more spin, but a golfer must be also able to flight it how they like and hit their numbers consistently.
 This comprehensive testing style is not just exclusive to wedges as we test with the same level of thoroughness across all gear categories.

 Low bounce wedges are more suited to hard fairways and tight lies, while high bounce wedges are better for softer ground conditions and bunkers.
 The most bounce you will ever see on a wedge is about 18°, but it can be as low as 2°.
 The type of bounce you opt for should largely depend on things like your normal angle of attack, the firmness of your fairways and the type of shots you like to hit around the greens.